samathaluca/new-lazycamp/test.md

 * On the bookings page check

-all details are correct
+* all details are correct

-the image links to campspot_detail page the remove option deletes the booking from session and page
+* the image links to campspot_detail page
+*  the remove option deletes the booking from session and page

-the amend option deletes the booking and redirects the user to the same campspot and reminds the user to rebook in a toast
+*  the amend option deletes the booking and redirects the user to the same campspot and reminds the user to rebook in a toast

+* The grand total to pay for the booking is displayed.

-The two link to secure checkout or backwards to keep looking both take to the expected pages
+* The two links to secure checkout or backwards to keep looking both take to the expected pages

 #### Checkout page

 Checkout success